Revenue

 Hivemind enables drones and aircraft to operate autonomously even in GPS- and communication-degraded settings.
 Machine learning algorithms help their drone and aircraft perform complex tasks, such as room clearing and navigating "fatal funnels"—areas during an active threat or military operation where the greatest numbers of fatalities tend to occur—without human intervention.

 Expanding its product line, Shield AI acquired Martin UAV in 2021 and introduced the V-BAT, a vertical take-off and landing (VTOL) aircraft.
-This VTOL capability makes V-BAT highly adaptable for various mission types and terrains.
+This VTOL capability makes V-BAT highly adaptable for various mission types and terrains, capable of flying up to 18,000 feet for 13 hours into enemy territory and taking off from ships or boats without a runway.
 In 2022, Brazil's defense unit placed an order for a batch of V-BATs, showing international interest in Shield AI's innovative solutions.

 Business Model